1. Home

 But does your home insurance cover storm damage?
 And what's the true definition of a storm?
 Here we take a look.

-Yes, buildings and contents insurance policies usually cover against storm damage.
+Yes.
+The good news is that home insurance typically covers against sudden, unforeseen events like storms and bad weather.
 And if your home is left uninhabitable, your insurer should pay for alternative accommodation until repairs have been made.

 The definition of a storm according to The Financial Ombudsman is: